+a) if the QFI value associated with the DL user data packet is different from the QFI value stored for the derived QoS rule, the UE shall replace the QFI value stored for the derived QoS rule with the new QFI value for the derived QoS rule; and

-re-start the timer X associated with the derived QoS rule with the RQ timer value received during the UE-requested PDU session establishment procedure as specified in subclause 6.4.1.
+b) the UE shall re-start the timer X associated with the derived QoS rule with the RQ timer value received during the UE-requested PDU session establishment procedure as specified in subclause 6.4.1.
 If the RQ timer value was not received in the UE-requested PDU session establishment procedure, the default standardized RQ timer value is used.

 Editor's note: FFS what is the default standardized RQ timer value.

-Additionally, if the QFI value associated with the DL user data packet is different from the QFI value stored for the derived QoS rule, then the UE shall replace the QFI value stored for the derived QoS rule with the new QFI value for the derived QoS rule.